clubmicrolab/TreePassport/image_processing/README.md

 ### OS: Windows
 ### Python 3.8

-## A pretrained model,deepforest, have been used for image processing and flask for runing the server.
+## A pretrained model,deepforest, have been used for image processing and flask for running the server.

 ### Installation guide:
 ```